HomeArticlesComparisonHome Loan vs Personal Loan

 • Total interest paid: Rs 65,00,400

-At first glance, paying Rs 65 lakh in interest on a Rs 60 lakh loan looks painful.
-But the tax math changes the picture significantly.
+Paying Rs 65 lakh in interest on a Rs 60 lakh loan looks rough at first glance.
+The tax math changes that picture quite a bit, though.

-Floating rate advantage: RBI mandates zero prepayment charges on floating-rate home loans.
-This means you can make lump-sum payments whenever you have surplus funds — after a bonus, for example — without any penalty.
-Prepaying Rs 1 lakh in year three of a Rs 60 lakh, 20-year home loan can reduce your tenure by over a year and save Rs 3-4 lakh in interest.
+RBI mandates zero prepayment charges on floating-rate home loans, which is a real advantage.
+You can make lump-sum payments whenever surplus funds show up, after a bonus, say, without any penalty.
+Prepaying Rs 1 lakh in year three of a Rs 60 lakh, 20-year home loan can cut your tenure by over a year and save Rs 3-4 lakh in interest.

-Use the Loan Eligibility Calculator to determine how large a home loan you qualify for before starting your property search.
+The Loan Eligibility Calculator tells you how large a home loan you qualify for before you start the property search.

 Personal Loan Deep Dive

-A personal loan is an unsecured loan with no collateral requirement, approved primarily on the basis of your income, credit score, and employer profile.
-This makes it fast to disburse — sometimes within hours — but expensive, with rates ranging from 11% (for premium bank customers with CIBIL 800+) to 24% (for borrowers with thin credit files).
+A personal loan is unsecured, no collateral needed, approved mainly on your income, credit score, and employer profile.
+That makes it fast, sometimes disbursed within hours, but expensive, with rates running from 11% for premium bank customers with CIBIL 800+ up to 24% for borrowers with thin credit files.

-Example: Rs 5 lakh personal loan at 16% for 3 years
+Take a Rs 5 lakh personal loan at 16% for 3 years as an example (model this with the Personal Loan EMI Calculator):

 • Monthly EMI: Rs 17,567